trifork/cheetah-infrastructure-utils-kafka/README.md

 | Group          | READ, DESCRIBE          |
 | Cluster        | IDEMPOTENT_WRITE        |

 The `all` operation is a special case as it allows all operations on the topic.
-This supports producers and consumers and gives them more control over topics.
+This supports producers and consumers and gives them more control over topics, such as altering topic configuration.

 ### Cluster